TenzinTsundue/Start-YouTube/README.md

 # Start-YouTube
 Here I want to plan my content for YouTube Channel

-How to start a codin Youtube channel
+How to start a coding Youtube channel [Video link](https://www.youtube.com/watch?v=AsTagX5tG4E&t=32s)

 Creating video is a greate opportunity to learn